prakhar8033/R.S.V.P/README.md

 python App.py
 ```

-The directory `audioFiles` should contain the call recordings given as an input.
+The directory `/audioFiles` should contain the call recordings given as an input.

 Bingo, now you have an excel file in the `/Results` directory named `data.xlsx` that contains the ratings of the recordings you were looking for.
 Enjoy! :tada: